Democrats duel over health care in campaign dust-up

 While the Sanders plan represents the party's left flank in the debate, Biden's proposal also reflects the party's movement on health care since the ACA debate, when moderate and conservative Democrats killed plans for a public option.

-Underscoring the challenge either plan would face in Congress, a coalition of major health industry groups opposed to Medicare For All denounced the former vice president's proposal on Monday.
+Underscoring the challenge either plan would face in Congress, a coalition of major health industry groups opposed to Medicare for All denounced the former vice president's proposal Monday.

 The plan "would undermine the progress our nation has made and ultimately lead our nation down the path of a one-size-fits-all health care system run by Washington," Lauren Crawford Shaver, executive director of The Partnership for America’s Health Care Future, said in a statement.